Tools & Resources

 - Account number

-SecurLOCK™ Equip* is a free mobile application that allows you to control how, when and where your Sea Air FCU credit card is used, while providing alerts to protect you from fraudulent transactions.
-With SecurLOCK Equip, you're able to::
+SecurLOCK™ Equip* is a free mobile application that allows you to control how, when and where your Sea Air FCU debit and credit cards are used, while providing alerts to protect you from fraudulent transactions.
+With SecurLOCK Equip, you're able to:

 - Set transaction spend limits